geraud22/command-line-mqtt/README.md

 A python script to connect to an MQTT provider via the Command Line.
 Use of a Dev Container in VSCode is recommended.

-Alternatively, the app ["MQTT Explorer"](https://mqtt-explorer.com/) is recommended.
+Alternatively, the app [MQTT Explorer](https://mqtt-explorer.com/) is recommended.

 Please configure the .env file as appropriate.